Neon Gravestones: Background

-The song was written and recorded by Tyler Joseph in his basement and produced with the help of Paul Meany of alternative rock band Mutemath.
-Apart from the band's drummer Josh Dun, Joseph, and Meany, no one, including friends and family, was allowed to be present during the songwriting process; this was in order to not influence the song's direction.
+The song was written and recorded by Tyler Joseph in his basement and produced alongside Paul Meany of alternative rock band Mutemath.
+Apart from the band's drummer Josh Dun, Joseph, and Meany, no other person, including friends and family members, was allowed to be present during the songwriting process; this was to not influence the song's direction.
 Some publications, including Billboard, have interpreted the "neon", which is often used for advertising, as a fake light, attracting someone towards death.
-Several music journalists have described the ending as directly linked to Trench's penultimate track, "Legend", which pays homage to Joseph's late grandfather, Robert, who appeared on the album cover of the band's first major label album, Vessel (2013).
+Several music journalists have described the ending as directly linked to Trench's penultimate track, "Legend", which pays homage to Joseph's late grandfather, Robert, who appeared on the cover of the band's first major-label album, Vessel (2013).

 In an October 2018 interview with Kerrang!, Joseph revealed that he was uneasy about the placement of the song in the middle of the Trench, having heard concerns from outside opinions that it affected the flow of the album.
 He decided to keep the song in its place, believing it to be "the heart of Trench".
 Joseph was also worried about the sensitivity of the track, as was Dun, but both agreed to keep the song on the album.
 Executives at Atlantic Records were also "extremely concerned" by the song, with Joseph recalling in an interview that they described it as a "giant landmine in the middle of the record" and were concerned that if its message were misinterpreted it could potentially be career-ending for the band.

 Some publications noted that the song could have been written in response to various celebrity suicides, such as those of Chester Bennington and Scott Hutchison, and the popularity of the Netflix series 13 Reasons Why.
 Joseph also explained that the song was "a reaction to what was happening in our culture", but added that he was still proud of "our culture," although his pride in it had been declining.
 He nonetheless "felt inclined to bring up a new perspective – a perspective that comes off a bit more aggressive and more of a challenge".
-In another interview, Joseph said that he feared it would be bordering on disrespect if he answered a fan's question on whether one particular death had caused him to write the song.
+In another interview, Joseph said he feared it would border on disrespect if he answered a fan's question on whether one particular death had caused him to write the song.